The String Cheese Incident: Side projects

 Michael Travis founded the acoustic trio, Zuvuya, with Jamie Janover and Xander Greene in 2001 and started the trance music band Zilla during 2003.

 Bill Nershi and his wife Jillian started a bluegrass/acoustic band called Honkytonk Homeslice, which has toured across the US, especially in the West, and is scheduled to tour with Drew Emmitt of Leftover Salmon, Billed as The Emmitt-Nershi Band.
 Bill Nershi also fronts a side project called Billy Nershi's Blue Planet.

 Kyle Hollingsworth plays with various side projects around Colorado including his own band, Kyle Hollingsworth, that plays SCI songs Kyle has written over the years as well as some of his other original pieces.
-His band features members of the Boulder-based group, The Motet.
+His band features members of the Boulder-based group the Motet.

 Michael Kang plays occasionally with Pangaea (African rooted band), and spends much of his off time travelling the world.

-Jason Hann and Michael Travis recently started a live looping project called EOTO.
+In 2006, Jason Hann and Michael Travis started a live looping project called EOTO.
 One time throughout their 2008 tour they were joined by Kyle Hollingsworth and Michael Kang making it everyone from SCI except Bill Nershi and Keith Moseley.
-These four played together on August 6, 2011 at Yarmony Grass Music Festival 2011 in Rancho del Rio, Colorado under the moniker "The Trancident."
+These four played together on August 6, 2011 at Yarmony Grass Music Festival 2011 in Rancho del Rio, Colorado, under the moniker "The Trancident."
 The group went on tour in 2012 with a psychedelic "Lotus Flower" stage designed by Zebbler.
+EOTO disbanded in 2021.

-Keith Moseley is currently touring with Keller Williams in Keller's newly formed band: Keller Williams with Moseley, Droll and Sipe (formerly the WMDs).
-He also performed with Keller as part of Grateful Grass, a project performing bluegrass covers of songs by The Grateful Dead and releasing a live album in support of the Rex Foundation.
+In 2007, Keith Moseley toured with Keller Williams in Keller's newly formed band: Keller Williams with Moseley, Droll and Sipe (formerly the WMDs).
+He also performed with Keller as part of Grateful Grass, a project performing bluegrass covers of songs by the Grateful Dead and releasing a live album in support of the Rex Foundation.

+In 2022, Michael Travis and Aaron Johnston (Brazilian Girls, David Byrne's American Utopia) founded the improvisational duo Snakes & Stars.